All Episodes

 The Republicans in the House killed this deal yesterday before you even got your amendment offered.

-That this was really all about who can get to the finish line first.
+So exactly what I said to you at the top of the program, that this was really all about who can get to the finish line first.

-I stopped the port deal.
+I stopped the poor deal.

-Meanwhile, both networks CNN and Fox were covering Dingy Harry's press conference.
+Meanwhile, both networks, CNN and Fox, were covering Dingy Harry's press conference.

 They just bumped out of it to go to the White House where Bush is signing the extension of the Patriot Act.